ovh/docs/pages/web/web-paas/configuration-services/headless-chrome/guide.en-au.md

 ## Objective

-Headless Chrome is a headless browser that can be configured on projects like any other service on $partner_full.
+Headless Chrome is a headless browser that can be configured on projects like any other service on Web PaaS.

 You can interact with the `headless-chrome` service container using Puppeteer, a Node.js library that provides an API to control Chrome over the DevTools Protocol.